Trump at CPAC: 2nd Amendment, tax cuts at risk if Dems take power

 Trump said of the upcoming midterms: “We have to get out there, and we have to fight in '18 like never before.”

 Amid a breakdown in negotiations over protecting illegal immigrants who came to the United States as children, Trump said Democrats “totally abandoned DACA,” saying they aren’t willing to negotiate on other immigration reforms.
-He called for a merit-based system and expressed his opposition to the VISA lottery program, saying: “They are not giving us their best people, folks.”
+He called for a merit-based system and expressed his opposition to the visa lottery program, saying: “They are not giving us their best people, folks.”

 The crowd at the Gaylord National Resort & Convention Center was packed with college students, many of whom were wearing iconic red “Make America Great Again” hats.